 All figures come from audits performed inside the companies’ own Google Ads, Google Analytics, Local Services Ads, and call reporting accounts in 2026, with owner permission.
 Companies anonymized.

 13 years building Balanced Comfort Heating & Air from startup to 130+ employees.
-4x Inc 5000 (2020–2023).
+4x Inc 5000 (2020 to 2023).
 CA Licensed Contractor B, C-2, C-20, C-36.
-Now working with 10 home service companies at a time as a growth operator and Fractional CMO.
+Now working directly with local and home service businesses as a growth operator and marketing lead.

 About AaronWant an operator’s read on your marketing?